adrianbk/gradle-application-plugin/docs/initial-spec.md

 applications infrastructure.
 A distribution could take many forms but a compressed archive is one form.
 A `distribution` can be sourced from, stored or moved to various locations such as an maven or ivy repository, an AWS S3 bucket, github, etc.

-A distribution could contain:
+A distribution could contain one or more:
-- One or more deployable binaries (.jar, .war, .ear, etc.)
+- Deployable binaries (.jar, .war, .ear, etc.)
-- A docker image.
-- A docker file.
+- Docker images.
+- Docker files.
+- Cloudfoundry deployment manifests.
+- Google cloud deployment manager templates.
-- The coordinates of a doker image in a remote docker repository.
+- Coordinates of docker images in a remote docker repository.
-- The scripts and configuration to [bake an AMI](https://medium.com/netflix-techblog/ami-creation-with-aminator-98d627ca37b0), to run the application on AWS.
+- Scripts and configuration to [bake AMIs](https://medium.com/netflix-techblog/ami-creation-with-aminator-98d627ca37b0), to run the application on AWS.
-- Multiple variants of an android application (.apk's targeting different devices)
+- Variants of an android application (.apk's targeting different devices)
 - Configuration scripts or instructions to provision the applications infrastructure and runtime
 - Configuration scripts or instructions to provision the "continuous integration profile" associated with the application.